 Our required annual impairment testing for goodwill and indefinite-lived intangible assets, which we performed during the fourth quarters of the fiscal years ended May 31, 2022, 2021 and 2020 did not result in an impairment charge.
 For discussion of the approach for, and results of, our interim and annual impairment testing for goodwill and indefinite lived intangible assets for all periods presented, please refer to the headings entitled "Goodwill" and "Other Long-Lived Assets" within the "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Critical Accounting Policies and Estimates" sections located in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operation" as well as Note A(11) Goodwill and Other Intangible Assets to our consolidated financial statements as presented below.
+Management's Discussion and Analysis of Financial Condition and Results of Operation and Results of Operation and Results of Operation and Results of Operation" as well as Note A(11) Goodwill and Other Intangible Assets to our consolidated financial statements as presented below.